mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

-* We removed the old Stories UI in preparation for a brand new Mendix tool for agile project management (which will eventually replace [Stories](/developerportal/collaborate/stories) completely) - stay tuned!
+* We removed the old [Stories](/developerportal/collaborate/stories) UI in preparation for a brand new Mendix tool for Agile project management that will eventually replace **Stories** completely – stay tuned!

-#### Known issues
+#### Known Issues

-* Under certain circumstances, the project image is not displayed properly on the [MyApps](/developerportal/#my-apps) page.
+* Under certain circumstances, the app image is not displayed properly on the [My Apps](/developerportal/#my-apps) page.

 ### April 7th, 2022